 News & EventsFriday, October 31, 2014

 Filed under: businesses and partners

-Nearly 70 employers from the greater Washtenaw County area will be on hand at WCC’s 16th annual Spring Job Fair on Tuesday, March 26.
+Representatives from more than 80 companies will be looking for employees at the WCC Career Fair on Tuesday, March 18.
 The fair will be held in the Morris Lawrence building from 1:00pm to 4:00pm.
-Admission is free and the public is welcome.

 Classes are starting to fill up for the two semesters that are now open for registration at WCC: spring/summer and fall.

 The Masco Corporation Foundation has made a corporate gift of $250,000 to WCC—the largest corporate gift the College has ever received.